Everyone’s got a “but”.

-You know how people say “Oh everything’s great about that person, but…”.
 It is this very “but” that keeps people from being in a relationship already.
-The “but” doesn’t necessarily take a bad connotation in every case, it’s just some sort of a hang up (positive or negative) or impediment for them to find a partner.
+The “but” doesn’t necessarily have a bad connotation in every case, it’s just some sort of a hang up (positive or negative) or impediment for them to find a partner.
 Sometimes when people come to me looking for a bride/ groom, I am quite perplexed that someone who seems so great is still single.
-Soon I realise that they aren’t getting married because there’s one (or many) thing (s) or a “but” that’s preventing it.
+Soon I realise that they aren’t getting married because there’s one (or many) thing (s) or a “but” that’s preventing things from moving forward.
 I spin this “but” off as an anchor to find them a match because this “but” seems to be such a big part of their lives that everything else seems workable if the “but” is taken care of.

-For instance, I’ve a client, who after a few attempts at finding a bride concluded that he isn’t getting married because he only has a bachelor’s degree and most parents of brides in his community these days want a groom with at least a masters.
+For instance, I’ve a client, who after a few attempts at finding a bride concluded that he isn’t getting married because he only has a bachelor’s degree and most parents of brides in his community these days want a groom with at least a masters degree.
 While this was the reason given to him by a couple of counter parties, he decided to make this the overarching reason for him to still be single.
 So, this is what I’d typically classify as a “but” – believing that the lack of a masters degree is bringing down his market value.
 Hence, his approach to bride hunt becomes more defensive of his lack of masters as opposed to selling his strengths.

-In conclusion, everyone’s got a “but” and its only a matter of time for this to grow in significance and we are all better off getting into a relationship before this happens!
+In conclusion, everyone’s got a “but” and its only a matter of time for this to grow in significance and we are all better off getting into a relationship before this happens.